 One study published in Vascular Health Risk Management concluded, “Dietary intake of beta-glucans has been shown to reduce risk factors to benefit the treatment of diabetes and associated complications.
 In addition, beta-glucans also promote wound healing and alleviate ischemic heart injury.

 Can I take a beta-glucan supplement if I don’t like oatmeal?

-But, at least one study, published in the Journal of Sports Science and Medicine, concluded that a beta-glucan supplement may prevent upper respiratory tract symptoms, and improve overall health and mood following a competitive marathon.
+But a study published in the Journal of Sports Science and Medicine concluded that a beta-glucan supplement may prevent upper respiratory tract symptoms, and improve overall health and mood following a competitive marathon.

 Does oatmeal contain gluten?

 Pure oatmeal does not contain gluten; however, most oatmeal is made in facilities that also process wheat, so a bit of cross-contamination may occur.
 It’s possible that people with Celiac disease may have an adverse reaction to commercially made oatmeal.
 This group should buy certified gluten-free oatmeal from a health food store.

 Why not eat oatmeal for breakfast, lunch and dinner?